rl-language/rlc/README.md

 pip install rl_language
 ```

+If you don't want to use the off-the-self machine learning tools, you can install instead `rl_language_core` which has no dependencies beside numpy.

 Create a file to test it is working, and fill it with the following content.
 ```
 # file.rl